 Introduction

 This policy has been written and discussed by pupils, staff, parents and governors over the Spring and Summer Terms 2004, and Spring 2008.
 This included a parent working party who discussed the document; and the Governors’ Ethos and Curriculum committee who then presented the final draft to the full Governing Body in Spring 2008.
-This policy was reviewed again in June 2008, July 2009, May 2010, June 2011 and June 2013, March 2017, March 2018.
+This policy was reviewed again in June 2008, July 2009, May 2010, June 2011 and June 2013, March 2017, March 2018

 Everyone at St Peter's Church of England (Aided) Primary School should feel welcome, secure and happy.
 Only if this is the case will all members of the school community be able to achieve to their maximum potential.
 Bullying of any sort prevents this being able to happen and prevents equality of opportunity.
 It is everyone’s responsibility to prevent this happening and this policy contains guidelines to support this ethos.
 In line with the ethos of the school, we focus on encouraging positive behaviour patterns whilst at the same time dealing with any negative behaviour.